How to Get Pen Ink Stains Out of Clothes — 4 Easy Steps

 Because ink is designed to stay on whatever surface you apply it to, when pen marks stain clothing and fabric, machine washing won’t be enough to get the stain out.

-This technique is effective on a variety of different types of ink, from pen ink to highlighter and marker stains.
-Once you’ve tried it, you’ll see just how easy it is to get ink stains out all the way, even if they’ve been dried through a hot dryer.
+This technique works on a variety of different types of ink, from pen ink to highlighter and marker stains — making it easy to get pen ink out of clothes and remove even tough, dried-on marks.
+Once you’ve tried it, you’ll see how simple it is to lift ink stains completely, even after they’ve been through the dryer.

 What you need